bburns/LanguageModels/doc/report/Report.md

 Problem: Given a sequence of *n* words, predict the *k* most likely next words and their probabilities.

-For example, for the sequence "The dog", a solution might be ("barked" 10%, "slept" 9%, "was" 8%).
+For example, for the sequence "The dog", a solution might be (barked 10%, slept 9%, ran 8%).

-The dog barked.
-The cat meowed.
-The dog ran.
-The dog caught a frisbee.
-The cat yawned.
-The cat slept.
-The dog barked at the cat.
-The cat woke up.
-The dog ran away.
-The cat chased the dog.
-The dog chased the cat.
-The cat ran up a tree.

-strategy
-based on literature, expect rnn lstm gru to offer best performance for a given amount of computation [cite]

-until recently trigram was state of the art in word prediction. can't use much bigger contexts than trigram because too many possibilities to store (calculate) and most counts would be zero. have to back off to digrams when trigram counts are too small. eg if prompt is "dinosaur pizza", and you've never seen that pair before, must backoff to the bigram "pizza ___". but trigrams fail to use a lot of information that can be used to predict the next word. doesn't understand similarities between words, eg cat and dog so need to convert words into vector of syntactic and semantic features, and use the features to predict next word. allows us to use much larger context, eg previous 10 words. bengio pioneered this. (year?) huge softmax layer skipmax connections go straight from input to output words was slightly worse than trigram since then have been improved considerably
->how?
->this was a plain rnn?
-lstm's came in 1997
-various types, incl gru 2014 - simpler then attention 2015
+We'll use some different Recurrent Neural Network (RNN) architectures to find the most likely next words - a standard RNN, a Long Short-Term Memory (LSTM) RNN, and a GRU (Gated R__ Unit) RNN - and compare these against some baseline n-gram models.
+Based on the results in the literature, the GRU RNN is expected to offer the best performance for a given amount of computation [cite!].

+-->>>diagrams of rnn, lstm, gru - grab from good site?

 ### Metrics